Finnish Trauma Association

 Membership and development throughout the years

 In the beginning new members were invited to the society according to the recommendations by members.
 Trauma-dedicated surgeons from the main hospitals in Finland gradually comprised an active society.
 Later on, the membership was opened and our new contemporary rules state, that a member has to be a licensed doctor; no recommendations are needed.
 There also are no limitations of certain medical specialities and registrars are welcome as well.
+The number of members has steadily increased over the years.
+In March 2024, the society counted 209 members, all licensed doctors interested in traumatology, representing a wide range of specialties.
+Both registrars and specialists have found value in being part of our dynamic community.

-Yearly activities
+Yearly recurring activities

 Contacts